When Does Fleet Insurance Make Sense for Your Business?

 Can employees drive their personal vehicles under my fleet policy?

 Not automatically.
 Your standard fleet policy covers company-owned vehicles only.
-To protect your business when employees drive personal vehicles for work, you need hired and non-owned auto (HNOA) coverage, which is typically an add-on to your fleet policy.
+To protect your business when employees drive personal vehicles for work, you need hired and non-owned auto (HNOA) coverage, which is typically added as an endorsement to your fleet policy.
 Without it, your business could be exposed to significant liability if an employee is in an accident while running a work errand in their own car.
 Learn more about business car insurance coverage and when you need it.

 What discounts are available for fleet insurance in 2026?